Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: XYZ model on a star network of spins

-We consider a star-network~\cite{Hutton2004,Yung_2011,Deng_2008,Sushkov2014,Haddadi2021,Turkpence_2017,Arisoy2021,Liu2021,*Peng2021,Anza_2010,*Militello2011,*Ma2013,*He2019,*Karlova2023,Radhakrishnan2019,Haddadi2019} of $n=n_0+n_p$ spin-$1/2$ particles, where $n_0$ \emph{central spins} are surrounded by $n_p$ \emph{peripheral spins} such that each of the central spin interacts with all of the peripheral spins, but there is no interaction among the central spins and the peripheral spins themselves.
-Without any loss in generality, we label the central spins as $0,1,2,\cdots,n_0-1$, and the $n_p$ peripheral spins as $n_0,n_0+1,n_0+2,\cdots,n_0+n_p-1$.
-We consider three limits of the model, \begin{enumerate} \item[(a)] the \emph{large periphery limit}, $n_0/n_p\ll 1$, where the size of the periphery is far larger than the size of the center, \item[(b)] the \emph{large center limit}, $n_0/n_p\gg 1$, where the central spins outnumber the peripheral spins by a large number, and \item[(c)] the \emph{competing center limit}, $n_0/n_p\rightarrow 1$, where the number of central spins is comparable to the number of peripheral spins. \end{enumerate} See Fig. \ref{fig:system} for pictorial representations of these limits of the system.
-We assume each of the central spins $j$ interacting with all of the peripheral spins via the interaction Hamiltonian~\cite{korepin_bogoliubov_izergin_1993,*Mila_2000,*Giamarchi2004,*Franchini2017}
+We now set the notations for the system, and discuss its features that are going to be useful for analysing the entanglement properties of its ground state(s).
+We consider a star-network~\cite{Hutton2004} of $n=n_0+n_p$ spin-$1/2$ particles each of which represents a qubit, where $n_0$ \emph{central qubits} are surrounded by $n_p$ \emph{peripheral qubits} such that each of the central qubits interacts with all of the peripheral qubits, but there is no interaction among the central qubits and the peripheral qubits themselves (see Fig.~\ref{fig:system}).
+From now on, we use the terms ``spin" and ``qubit" interchangeably.
+Without any loss in generality, we label the central qubits as $0,1,2,\cdots,n_0-1$, and the $n_p$ peripheral qubits as $n_0,n_0+1,n_0+2,\cdots,n_0+n_p-1$.
+We consider three limits of the model, \begin{enumerate} \item[(a)] the \emph{large periphery limit}, $n_0/n_p\ll 1$, where the size of the periphery is far larger than the size of the center, \item[(b)] the \emph{large center limit}, $n_0/n_p\gg 1$, where the central qubits outnumber the peripheral qubits by a large number, and \item[(c)] the \emph{competing center limit}, $n_0/n_p\rightarrow 1$, where the number of central qubits is comparable to the number of peripheral qubits. \end{enumerate} See Fig. \ref{fig:system} for pictorial representations of these limits of the system.
+We assume each of the central qubits $j$ interacting with all of the peripheral qubits via the interaction Hamiltonian~\cite{korepin_bogoliubov_izergin_1993}